Skip to main content

 Key takeaways

-• Recent changes to the CRS Regulations will impact deadlines and processes for the reporting due in 2027.
+• Changes to the CRS Regulations introduced on 1 January 2026 will impact deadlines and processes for the reporting due in 2027.

-• The DITC has now released the updated self-certificates.
+• The DITC released updated self-certification forms on 19 May 2026.

-• Outsourcing registrations and annual filing obligations to an external provider can reduce risk and exposure of compliance action and ensure high-quality and timely reporting.
+• Outsourcing registrations and annual filings to an external service provider can help with compliance and timely reporting.

 The Cayman Islands – amended CRS update